-To prove the extraordinary lengths Big Cat Rescue is willing to go to deceive donors we need not look further than their own website.
-Before we go to their website lets take a look at what Carole has to say about Nairobi in the archived Wildlife On Easy Street website.
+To get a clear picture of the extraordinary lengths Big Cat Rescue is willing to go to deceive donors, we need not look further than their own website.
+Before doing that, lets first take a look at what Carole had to say about Nairobi back in 1997.

-In 1997, the Wildlife On Easy Street website tells the story of a male serval named Nairobi.
+With the use of the Internet Archive's Wayback Machine, we're able to access Carole's former Wildlife On Easy Street website and see the original story of a male serval named Nairobi (emphasis added):

-From then on Nairobi is still referred to as a female as evidenced by Big Cat Rescue's current page about her.
+Nairobi has been portrayed as being a female ever since as evidenced by Big Cat Rescue's current page about her (emphasis added):

-To find the proof that Nairobi was indeed a male serval that was replaced we have to look at a different cat.
+For us to prove Nairobi was indeed a male serval that was replaced with a female, we had to look at a completely different cat.
 Big Cat Rescue's tribute website is where we accidentally uncovered the final piece of the puzzle.
 On the tribute website, located in the comment section of a serval named Cybil, we can find the words of Carole Baskin.

 What was that?
-Did the CEO/ Founder of Big Cat Rescue just refer to Nairobi as a male serval?
-That was not a typo because the serval that was bred with Nairobi was a female.
-How do we know?
-Looking at the long list of deceased cats on the tribute website we find a female serval named Lucky Serval.
+Did the CEO of Big Cat Rescue just refer to Nairobi as being a male serval?
+That was definitely not a typo because the serval that was bred with Nairobi was a female serval.
+Looking at the long list of deceased cats on the tribute website we can easily find a female serval named Lucky Serval (emphasis added):

-If the words of the CEO/ Founder of Big Cat Rescue aren't enough to convince you then I don't know what will.
+If the words of the CEO/ Founder of Big Cat Rescue aren't enough to convince you then nothing will.

-This whole male Nairobi cover-up further proves how Big Cat Rescue is willing to lie and fraud potential donors out of their money since the invented story they tell of Nairobi being a mascot at a pet store belongs to the original male Nairobi and not the current female impostor.
+This cover-up further proves how Big Cat Rescue is willing to deceive potential donors since the invented story they tell of Nairobi being a mascot at a pet store belongs to the original male Nairobi and not the current female impostor.